 We all know that babies need a lot of stuff.
-They go through about 40 diapers a day, 7 outfit a day and need everything but the kitchen sink when heading out of the house.
-Most of that stuff ends up in your baby’s closet.
-We all know what that means.
-Chaos.
+They go through about 40 diapers a day, 2 outfits an hour and need everything but the kitchen sink when heading out of the house.

 I shared a super quick video of Penelope’s closet on IG stories and so many of you had questions about it so I thought I’d share some more info.